 Property owners and property possessors are expected to exercise reasonable security measures to ensure lawful entrants (i.e., patrons, guests, and tenants) are protected from foreseeable crimes.

-If you believe negligent security played a part in your injury, the Little Rock injury lawyers at Minton Law Firm want to hear your story.
-Call us at 501-404-5433 for your free consultation or tell us what happened online to get started now.
+If you believe negligent security played a part in your injury, the Little Rock premises liability lawyers at Minton Law Firm want to hear your story.

 Negligent Security and Crime Rates in Arkansas

 According to the Federal Bureau of Investigation (FBI), in 2016 Little Rock ranked eighth in the U.S. for violent crimes based on population and total crimes committed; the violent crime rate per 100,000 was approximately 712 people.